Personal tools

 Note: the custom encryption key is stored in the 'configuration.php' file.

-3. As this module supports a templates system, any changes made in the module's templates files will be saved after the upgrade process.
+3. As this module supports a template system, any changes made in the module's template files will be saved after the upgrade process.

 4. Password Manager For WHMCS module is a perfect solution for all resellers whose aim is to provide license keys to their clients in the most secure way possible.